bbauska/CSS3-Reference/README.md

 ol.gallery li {flex-grow: 0;} /&ast; NO growing &ast;/ div span.whatevs {flex-grow: 0.5;}
 </pre>
-Note It is *strongly* recommended that instead of this property, authors use the flex shorthand property to set an item's flex growth factor.
+Note It is <i>strongly</i> recommended that instead of this property, authors use the flex shorthand property to set an item's flex growth factor.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--  #### flex-shrink  Inh.
 N Anim.
 Y  -->